Daethyra/Splunk-DVWA/README.md

 - [x] Find where DVWA stores database logs
 - [ ] Decide whether to use PHPIDS in tandem with Splunk

+- [ ] Create a script to automate the installation of a Splunk Forwarder
+- [ ] Mount the script to DVWA and execute it upon finishing startup

 Part 2:

 - [ ] Create a compose file